Stakeholder Involvement

 This project will use the principles of the Illinois Department of Transportation's Context Sensitive Solutions (CSS) Policy, a collaborative approach that provides all stakeholders opportunities to participate and share comments or concerns about the objectives of the study and the alternatives.

 A primary goal is to ensure the project fits its surroundings and preserves scenic, aesthetic, historic, and environmental resources while maintaining safety and mobility.
 Early, frequent, and meaningful communication is essential to ensure the public involvement process seeks solutions, addresses all concerns, and takes into serious consideration the quality of life of stakeholders.
-The CSS approach will provide stakeholders the tools and information required to participate in the study process and information to understand how the PEL approach informs the subsequent NEPA process.
+The CSS approach will provide stakeholders the tools and information required to participate in the study process and information to understand the NEPA process.

 Stakeholder Involvement Plan